Chronic Pain Guide: Types, Treatments & FAQs

 - Diabetic neuropathy, which typically occurs in the hands and feet

-- Carpal tunnel syndrome, compression of a nerve in the wrist causes pain and numbness in the hands
+- Carpal tunnel syndrome, the compression of a nerve in the wrist that causes pain and numbness in the hands

 - Postherpetic neuralgia, a pain that persists after a shingles outbreak